lingtorp/iec61850-client/README.md

 The program displays all the IEC61850 channels available of the chosen interface.
 New channels are automatically added and displayed.
-If one of channels stops broadcasting the last received value vill be shown.
+If one of channels stops broadcasting the last received value will be shown.
 After clicking the refresh button only active channels will be shown.

 ### Plotting

 In order to plot the values received mark the wanted channel and click the button "Advanced".
-Additional options as plotting and RMS vill be shown.
+Additional options as plotting and RMS will be shown.
 Plot button have two options: "Start" and "Stop".
 When plot is enabled graph will be updated continuously and RMS value will be calculated.

+### Sampling

+In advanced menu there is a "Sample" option.
+Sampling takes 200 values, adds a time stamp to them and write them to .csv file where first column represents time of arrival and second column value.

 ## Building
 ### Dependencies